-A structure network does not have any resources (such as water or electricity) flowing through it.
-The features in a structure network can contain other features that are part of the resource-delivering network.
+A structure network does not have any resources (such as water or electricity) flowing through it; however, the structure network can contain other features that are part of the resource-delivering network.
 For example, a vault (which is a structure) can contain valves and regulators (part of the active network).

 The illustration above shows conceptually how a transformer is attached to a pole, as well as a connection point on the electric distribution line.